JetBrains/Qodana/topics/qodana-clang.md

 [CMake](https://cmake.org/).
 It extends the existing Clang Tidy inspections by supplying the `Clang-Tidy` and `MISRA checks` inspections provided by CLion.

+%linter% is available under the Community, Ultimate, and Ultimate Plus licenses.
+However, the `Clang-Tidy` and `MISRA checks` inspections from CLion are available only under the Ultimate and Ultimate Plus licenses.

 The list of the standard Clang Tidy inspections is available on the [Clang website](%clang-website%).
 The list of the CLion `Clang-Tidy` inspections is available in the [General](%clion-inspections-general%) section on the CLion documentation website.
 Information about the `MISRA checks` inspections is available in the